OfficeDev/office-js-docs-pr/reference/word/word-add-ins-reference-overview.md

                 // Set your initialization code.
 You can use the reason
                 // argument to determine how the add-in was loaded.
                 // You can also load saved settings from the Office object
-                // or use the shared OfficeJS object model.
+                // or use the shared Office.js object model.
             });
         };

-        // Run a batch operation against the Word-specific object model.
+        // Run a batch operation against the Word JavaScript API object model.
         // Use the context argument to get access to the Word document.
         Word.run(function (context) {